kedro-org/kedro/docs/source/tools_integration/ipython.md

 ])}
 ```

-This can be very useful for exploring your pipeline and the nodes it contains:
+This can be very useful for exploring your pipelines and the nodes they contain:

 ```ipython
 In [2]: pipelines["__default__"].all_outputs()